apmiller108/beatbrain/specifications/TRACKSEARCH.md

-# UX Recommendations for Track Search & Add Feature
+# UX for Track Search & Add Feature

-Based on your current UI and the complexity of search requirements, here are my recommendations:

-## **Recommended Approach: Modal with Advanced Search**
+## **Approach: Modal with Advanced Search**

-I'd suggest a **modal dialog** triggered by an "Add Tracks" button in the playlist header.
+A **modal dialog** triggered by an "Add Tracks" button in the playlist header.
 This approach works well because:

 1. **Doesn't disrupt the current view** - User stays in context of the playlist
 2. **Provides focused search experience** - Modal creates dedicated space for complex filtering